someguynamedjosh/nodespeak/design/language.md

 ## Templates

 ### Introduction
-Waveguide has a powerful template syntax that allows for a large amount of flexibility when writing functions.
+Nodespeak has a powerful template syntax that allows for a large amount of flexibility when writing functions.
 First, let's consider a function that adds two values of arbitrary types:
 ```rust